SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.13.
 ProjectCoach
 A coach that coaches for a project.

-Now follows an in depth description of the attributes of a ProjectCoach.

 _attributes:_ \
 **project_id**: the id of the project, primary key, foreign key \
 **coach_id**: the id of the coach (user), primary key, foreign key

 #### 7.1.14.
 Suggestion
 A suggestion that a coach makes about a student, or a decision from an administrator.

-Now follows an in depth description of the attributes of a Suggestion.

 _attributes:_ \
 **id**: the id of a suggestion, only used internally and unique for each student \